gfang200/additionalCodeExamples/README.md

 Hacks, Experiments, and Scripts
 ============
 This repository contains a sample of the interesting work that I've done over the years.
-The code that you'll find here highlights my biggest strengths: intellectual curiosity, coding chops, scripting & scraping, some data structure/algo implemetnation, general tomfoolery, and just building really cool stuff.
+The code that you'll find here highlights my biggest strengths: intellectual curiosity, coding chops, scripting & scraping, some data structures work, general tomfoolery, and just building really cool stuff.

 Interesting Singletons
 ---------------